 The next day, you will join a one-hour orientation about the program, health and safety, the city of London and British culture, followed by a Welcome Meal at a local pub or restaurant.
 Following the meal, the group will view the performance collection at the famous Victoria and Albert Museum.
 The rest of the day is yours for exploring London on your own with a Hop On / Hop Off bus pass we will provide!

 A Typical Day

 After you settle in, the remainder of your program will be spent focused on training at RADA and devising a final performance.
-Evenings and weekends are free, except the last few days which will include later rehearsals.
-We also provide tickets for the group to three theatrical productions in London.
+Evenings are mostly free, but we also provide tickets for the group to two theatrical productions in London.

 To view and download the bio for the RADA course leader Gary Lagden, please click here.

 The Royal Academy of Dramatic Art (RADA) is arguably the most prestigious training center for actors in the world.
 RADA’s alumni include such notable performers as Vivien Leigh, Peter O’Toole, Sir Anthony Hopkins, Sir Kenneth Branagh, Alan Rickman, Ralph Fiennes, Maggie Gyllenhaal, Emma Watson, Tom Hiddleston…and many more. .

 “Devising Theatre” is a chance to explore creative movement, clowning, voice work, improvisation, and more, offering a unique opportunity to be taught by members of this distinguished faculty: teachers adept at bringing text to life with fun and excitement.